tonioloewald/xinjs/README.md

 To work interactively on the demo code, use `bun dev`.

 To build you will need to `chmod +x build.command` before running `bun pack`.

-> ## Caution
-> xinjs currently builds against ES2022 because its use of private class properties
-> causes rollup to produce bad code.
-Super annoying and unnecessary.
-I don't want
-> to waste time coding around bad intermediate code although there's a simple
-> workaround (WeakMaps are the dual of private symbols and don't cause the problem).
-> Let me know if this is a pain point because, as I said, it's an easy if ugly
-> fix.

 ## Credits